We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Hiking is a wonderful way to see the outdoors, whether you’re on an epic adventure through the wilderness or a weekend trip with friends.
 Of all the equipment you’ll need, one of the most important is your backpack.
-Without it, you obviously can’t hope to carry any other gear.
-But choose the wrong one and you’ll be in for a lot of unnecessary discomfort and hassle.
-Not too long ago, hiking packs involved large, bulky external frames.
-These days, backpacks incorporate smart, ergonomic frames and strap design and high-tech, lightweight materials to keep your equipment safe and your body functioning at its best.
+The best ones incorporate smart, ergonomic frames and strap design and high-tech, lightweight materials to keep your equipment safe and your load light.

 When shopping for a backpack, consider weight, price, and volume—that is, how much the backpack can carry.
 Backpack makers also include all sorts of conveniences, like extra pockets, organizational tools, and lids that can be removed to use as day packs.
 Here’s some more advice about what to look for.

 - Weight: Hiking backpacks used to be limited to those with bulky metal frames that weighed you down.
 Thankfully, today’s designs come with no shortage of innovations that have made packs not only lighter, but also more ergonomic and functional.
 Backpacks can range from 1 to 6 pounds, and when packed with gear should weigh less than 10 percent of your body weight.

 - Materials: Take advantage of modern fabrics that prevent ripping, water damage, and UV fading.
 Nylon is the most commonly used material in hiking packs, and is often coated in PVC or polyurethane to make it water resistant.
 Rip-stop nylon, which is woven with durable threads, is another great option to avoid wear and tear on your pack.